Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 George Washington University

-GW prohibits drone operations on campus consistent with DC Flight Restricted Zone regulations.
-The university's urban DC location falls entirely within the FRZ.
+George Washington University prohibits drone operations on campus consistent with DC Flight Restricted Zone regulations.
+GW's location in downtown DC falls entirely within the most restrictive SFRA zone.

-Restrictions: DC FRZ applies.
-All drone operations prohibited without specific FAA authorization.
+Restrictions: DC FRZ applies to all campus property.
+All drone operations are prohibited without specific FAA authorization due to proximity to Reagan National Airport.

 YesGW Police Department